PlevanTem/bufan.ux/README.md

-# vCard - Personal portfolio
+# Personal portfolio

-vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript. ©codewithsadee.
+Design based on  vCard. vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript. ©codewithsadee.

 ## License